 News -

-Teenager convicted of killing boy on New Year’s Eve
+Teenager sentenced for the murder of Harry Pittman on New Year’s Eve

-A man has been convicted of the murder of 16-year-old Harry Pittman, who was stabbed to death on Primrose Hill on New Year’s Eve.
+A man has been sentenced to 16 years in prison for murdering 16-year-old Harry Pittman, who was stabbed to death on Primrose Hill on New Year’s Eve.

 He was brought to justice after Metropolitan Police officers linked DNA found at the scene to Lloyd-Hall.